 Very relevant to all this is the saying of C. S. Lewis, "Miracles are

+for beginners."
 I take this to mean that, when we are in the early stages

 of the Christian life, where faith most needs to be confirmed and built